-Our fundraising efforts through 2019 will be focusing on the initiatives outlined below.
-Over 90% of all donation directly benefit our active programs.
+Our fundraising efforts through 2020 will be focusing on the initiatives outlined below.
+Over 90% of all donations directly benefit our active programs.
 Read below or click on button to download.

 Youth Education Through Film

-We have just launched a new short film for kids aged 5 to 10-years-old.
+We have just launched a new short film for kids aged 5 to 10-years-old, Earth’s Ekko.
 This 20-minute short is made available to schools and youth organizations at no cost.
 It will serve as a powerful tool for teachers and students to engage with each other on the issue of plastic pollution.

 Allocation of Funds: These funds will specifically be used to translate the film, develop an education guide and translate that guide into multiple languages.
 This is of the utmost importance in order to spread the message as wide as possible, especially in the Asian countries where the problem is most prevalent.
 It gives us the best shot of achieving the goals of informing, engaging, inspiring and inciting action by millions of people, that can lead to solutions and meaningful change.